LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/fossils.md

 ## ⚙️ How Fossils Work

 A fossil represents the remains of an ancient Pokémon preserved through time.
-Once collected, it can be processed using a **Resurrection Machine**.
+Once obtained, it can be processed using a **resurrection machine**.

 🧭 General process:

 1. 🔎 Find a fossil while exploring
 2. 🖌️ Extract it using a brush if required
-3. 🧪 Place it inside a Resurrection Machine
+3. 🧪 Place it inside a resurrection machine
 4. ⚡ Power the machine (using food)
-5. 🐣 Retrieve the resurrected Pokémon
+5. 🐣 Collect the resurrected Pokémon

 ---